Earthworm: Regeneration

-An unidentified Tasmanian earthworm shown growing a replacement head has been reported.
+Earthworm adults have the ability to regenerate lost segments, but this ability varies between species and the extent of damage as well as genetic factors within the same species.
+Earthworm regeneration is known from the 17th century, but the cellular mechanisms in play remain incompletetly understood.
+Regeneration involves epimorphosis, i.e. dedifferentiation of extant tissues followed by generation of new body tissues.
+The first stage of regeneration after an injury (mostly caused by a predator or agricultural machinery) is wound healing, followed by cell death, formation of a blastema and stem cell proliferation while mechanisms help the newly regenerated segments to determine polarity and positional identity within the body.
+It has been shown that regeneration takes place only in the presence of an intact clitellum.
+Earthworms are able to regenerate both anterior (head with brain included) and posterior segments, the intestine participating in head regeneration.

+Earthworm extracts have been used for thousand of years as a traditional Chinese medicine for wound healing, and their efficacy has been attested by a recent meta-analysis of 16 published human and animal model studies.

 Taxonomy and distribution

 Within the world of taxonomy, the stable 'Classical System' of Michaelsen (1900) and Stephenson (1930) was gradually eroded by the controversy over how to classify earthworms, such that Fender and McKey-Fender (1990) went so far as to say, "The family-level classification of the megascolecid earthworms is in chaos."
 Over the years, many scientists have developed their own classification systems for earthworms, which led to confusion, and these systems have been and still continue to be revised and updated.
 The classification system used here which was developed by Blakemore (2000), is a modern reversion to the Classical System that is historically proven and widely accepted.

 Categorization of a megadrile earthworm into one of its taxonomic families under suborders Lumbricina and Moniligastrida is based on such features as the makeup of the clitellum, the location and disposition of the sex features (pores, prostatic glands, etc.), number of gizzards, and body shape.
-Currently, over 6,000 species of terrestrial earthworms are named, as provided in a species name database, but the number of synonyms is unknown.
+Currently, over than 6,000 species of terrestrial earthworms are named, as provided in a species name database, but the number of synonyms is unknown.

 The families, with their known distributions or origins: